What is MySuper

 3.1 What is MySuper

-From 1 July 2021, MySuper products will be subject to an annual performance test.
+From 1 July 2021, MySuper products are subject to an annual performance test.
 Any MySuper products that fail the new APRA-administered annual test twice in a row will not be allowed to receive any new members until they improve their performance.

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.